-Technical Division Innovative Project Grant
+Technical Division Innovative Projects Grant (IPG) Program

-Divisions are invited to apply for funding for up to two projects totaling up to $12,500.
+Divisions may be awarded funding for up to two projects totaling up to $12,500 in a calendar year, and may have no more than two active proposals during any one review cycle.
 The maximum funding per project is $7,500.
-DAC may, at its discretion, reserve up to 10% of available funds to support division programs related to thematic programming.
-DAC reviews innovative project proposals in two cycles each year.
-The deadlines are February 1 and July 1.
+DAC may, at its discretion, reserve up to 10% of available funds to support Division programs related to thematic programming.
+Divisions may request up to $2,000 for IPG proposals specifically pertaining to strategic planning (which is deducted from the maximum $12,500 pool of allowable funds leaving $10,500 for funding for up to two proposals).
+DAC reviews IPG proposals in two cycles each year.

-- Funds must be used to support the proposed division projects and should be expended within a 1-2 year time period.
+- Funds must be used to support the proposed Division projects and should be expended within a 1-2 year time period.

-- No matching funds are required, but divisions should include a list of other funding sources being considered.
+- No matching funds are required, but Divisions should include a list of other funding sources being considered.

 - outreach initiatives